zhonhel/Incremental-Object-Detection-with-Feature-Pyramid-Network-and-Knowledge-Distillation/README.md

 ## Information
-The code based on Detectron with the version: after the commit at Nov 8, 2018. (<https://github.com/facebookresearch/Detectron/tree/8181a324796202e4afe7660b7458b7bf1e08cf8b>)
+This code based on Detectron with the version: after the commit at Nov 8, 2018. (<https://github.com/facebookresearch/Detectron/tree/8181a324796202e4afe7660b7458b7bf1e08cf8b>)